Mohit-007/E-COMMERCE-APPLICATION-V-2/README.md

 It is live version of application
 It is a Full Stack Web App containing api and server side rendered website

-# REST END POINTS API
-This api contain endpoints for items

 # DEPLOYMENT SERVER
 This application is deployed on heroku